<img height="1" width="1" src="https://www.facebook.com/tr?id=632771302280516&amp;ev=PageView%20&amp;noscript=1">

 There’s one more major reason for limited use of the series LLC, however, and it’s not one Delaware can fix on its own.

 If the series is engaging in business in another state (or holding real property in a state that considers that activity to be “doing business”), registration requirements may be complicated by the fact that not all US states recognize series LLCs.
 Whether the courts in a state without series LLC laws will recognize the limited liability structure of a series LLC is a big concern.
-Currently, only 21 states and Puerto Rico have series LLC legislation.
+Currently, only 21 states and Puerto Rico have series LLC laws.

 Have there been any recent amendments to the Delaware LLC law?